Yadunath/FingerPlay/README.md

 # FingerPlay
-Simple android two player game which can be played using fingers Library used :Nil
+Simple android two player game which can be played using fingers.
+Library used :Nil.
-No.of touches varies according to device
+No.of touches varies according to device.
-Icons -www.flaticon.com
+Icons -www.flaticon.com.